FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Debug-Logging.md

 ### Console.log in Fhenix's Localfhenix Environment

-In Fhenix's Localfhenix environment, the `console.log` function and its variants serve as essential debugging tools for Solidity developers.
+In Fhenix's Localfhenix environment, the `Console.log` function and its variants serve as essential debugging tools for Solidity developers.
 These logs are directed to the Docker log output, aiding in monitoring and troubleshooting smart contract execution in real-time.

 #### Public Functions